The best point and shoot camera in 2023: easy to use cameras to fit every pocket

 Are point-and-shoot cameras better than phones?

-Now that smartphones produce such good-quality images you might wonder why you'd bother investing in a point-and-shoot but believe us, there is a massive difference in image quality.
-Even the smallest sensors in the cheapest point and shoots are usually bigger than the tiny ones in your smartphone.
-Features such as the built-in flash will also be much better quality than a phone flash and the zoom will cover a bigger range.
+Now that smartphones produce such good-quality images, you might wonder why you'd bother investing in a point-and-shoot – but there is a massive difference in image quality.
+Even the smallest sensors in the cheapest point-and-shoots are usually physically bigger than the tiny sensors in your smartphone.
+Features such as built-in flash will also be much better quality than a phone flash, and the zoom will cover a bigger range.

-If you are looking for a really high-end point-and-shoot, check out our guide on the best compact cameras which covers more advanced and more expensive models.
+If you are looking for a really high-end point-and-shoot, check out our guide on the best compact cameras, where we cover more advanced and more expensive models, which have larger sensors to deliver a superior image quality.

-What you should look for in point and shoot cameras
+What should I look for in a point-and-shoot camera?

-Cheap and simple – Even the most basic point-and-shoot cameras will offer better image quality and more zoom capabilities than your phone.
-They might not have some of the more advanced features of more expensive models but at they're affordable and will get the job done.
+Even the most basic point-and-shoot cameras offer better image quality and more zoom capability than your phone.
+They might not have some of the more advanced features of more expensive cameras, but they're affordable and will get the job done.

-Waterproof – Whether or not you're an outdoorsy person, a waterproof camera is a great option your you, as they're more robust and can be used near water or in the rain without any qualms.
-They're great for beach holidays, using by the pool, or taking on adventures as they are rugged enough to handle getting dropped.
+Whether or not you're an outdoorsy person, a waterproof camera is a great option, as they're more robust and can be used near water or in the rain without any qualms.
+They're great for beach holidays, using by the pool, or taking on adventures, as they are rugged enough to handle getting dropped.

-Longer zooms – One of the advantages of point-and-shoot cameras with a smaller sensor is that often they have longer zoom ranges.
-Most basic cameras will have a zoom range of 3-5x but some of the more expensive models will give you a 30x optical zoom.
-These larger zoom ranges are great for taking on holiday when you might want to photograph objects in the distance.
+One of the advantages of point-and-shoot cameras with a smaller sensor is that often they have longer zoom ranges.
+Most basic cameras will have a zoom range of 3-5x, but some of the more expensive models will give you a 30x optical zoom.
+These larger zoom ranges are great for taking on holiday, when you might want to photograph objects in the distance.

 How we test point and shoot cameras